nightmaregaurav/addressdb-nepal/README.md

 Database of address in nepal, Province, Districts and local government.
 With hq of province and districts.
 And ward numbers of local levels.

 ## Source:
- - Data about local government are extracted from: https://sthaniya.gov.np/gis/website/ and https://sthaniya.gov.np/gis/
+ - Data about local government are automatically extracted every month's first day exactly at 0:00 from: https://sthaniya.gov.np/gis/website/ and https://sthaniya.gov.np/gis/
  - Data about District and District capital are collected from various documents.(Might be outdated)

 ## Note: